 In a large bowl stir together the crispy rice cereal and 5-6 chopped graham crackers, set aside.

-In a large sauce pan, melt butter over medium-low heat.
-Once butter has melted, stir in marshmallows.
-Continue cooking over medium-low heat, stirring constantly, until marshmallows and butter are fully melted together.
+In a large sauce pan, melt butter over low heat.
+Once butter has melted, stir in 8 cups marshmallows.
+Continue cooking over low heat, stirring constantly, until marshmallows and butter are fully melted together.

 Remove from heat and stir the lime zest and juice from 4 key limes (approximately 1 1/2 tablespoons juice and 2 teaspoons of zest) into melted marshmallow mixture.
-Stir cereal and graham cracker mixture into melted marshmallows, stirring until well combined.
+Stir cereal/graham cracker mixture and remaining 2 cups of marshmallows into melted marshmallows mixture, stirring until well combined.
+Note: It is ok if the additional 2 cups of marshmallows only partially melt.

 Using a rubber spatula, sprayed with non-stick cooking spray, spread marshmallow covered cereal treats evenly into prepared 9×13-inch baking dish.
 Quickly press remaining chopped graham crackers onto the top of the prepared treats.